sebmandal/sebmandal/README.md

 * Python
 * I can easily adapt however, so any language should be fine on a project

+(English and Norwegian are my primary irl languages)

 📊 Statistics
 =============